roncli/roncli.com/README.md

 4. Add /roncli.com/server/privateConfig.js.
 See below for file contents.
 5. Apply the following patches:
-    - https://github.com/desmondmorris/node-twitter/pull/59 - This fixes a bug with the ```twitter``` module when used in strict mode.
     - https://github.com/joeybaker/remapify/pull/26 - This fixes a bug with the ```remapify``` module in order to use it with the ```grunt-browserify``` module.
-6. Run /roncli.com/run.bat to start the web server.
-Alternatively, you can run the following commands instead:
+6. Run the following command to compile and run the web server:

-        grunt
+        grunt all
-        node index.js

 privateConfig.js
 ================